Sus-Phrine Injection Side Effects

 Generic Name: epinephrine

-Note: This page contains side effects data for the generic drug epinephrine.
-It is possible that some of the dosage forms included below may not apply to the brand name Sus-Phrine Injection.
+Note: This document contains side effect information about epinephrine.
+Some of the dosage forms listed on this page may not apply to the brand name Sus-Phrine Injection.

 For the Consumer